 - 1. Using photographs of various houses and tenements, students investigate how peoples' living conditions varied depending on their work.
-Photos may be shown on an overhead projector as teacher describes the sorts of workers or owners that might have lived in the various dwellings. - 2.
+Teacher projects images and describes the sorts of workers or owners that might have lived in the various dwellings. - 2.
 Encourage student empathy with questions about the dwellings Do you think the family that lived here was ever hungry?
 Would you have felt safe here?
 Etc. - Business owners palaces. - Skilled craftsmen, doctors, nurses, teachers, policemen houses. - Unskilled factory workers tenement apartments.